n8acl/aslnotify/README.md

 ## Change Log

+05/20/2024
+* Fix to link variable node_db correctly from the config file.

 08/17/2022
 * Addition of asterisk database search - Scott, W8UFO (PR#1)
 * Cleanup of code and merging of other code from development. - Jeff, N8ACL